apnadkarni/blt/doc/drawerset.rst

 DESCRIPTION
 -----------

-The **blt::drawerset** command is a geometry manager for Tk.
-It manages embedded Tk widgets as drawers that slide in and out from a selected side of a parent Tk widget.
-The drawers (embedded widgets) may have a handle attached to them that allows the user to adjust the amount the drawer is pulled out from the side of the parent widget.
+The **blt::drawerset** displays an embedded Tk widget, but also lets you designate other embedded Tk widgets to act as drawers that slide in and out from a side of the *drawerset* widget.
+The drawers (embedded Tk widgets) can optionally have a handle attached to them that allows the user to manually adjust how much the drawer is pulled out from the side of the widget.

 INTRODUCTION
 ------------

-The *drawerset* widget displays embedded Tk widgets as a strip of *drawerset* drawers.
-The drawers may be arranged horizontally or vertically.
-Drawers have optional grips (handles) that appear as a border between drawers.
-They can be used to slide drawers left-to-right (horizontal arrangement) or top-to-bottom (vertical arrangement).
+The *drawerset* widget displays an embedded Tk widget as its base, but also lets you designate other embedded Tk widgets to act as drawers that slide out for a selected side of the widget.
+The drawers (embedded widgets) may each have a handle attached to them that allows the user to how much the drawer is pulled out from the side of the widget.
 The user can adjust the size of a drawer by using the mouse or keyboard on the handle.

 The *drawerset* widget can also be used to create a wizard-like interface where drawers contain are a sequence of dialogs that lead the user through a